Welsh nationalism: Treason of the Blue Books

 Welsh nationalists were outraged by the Reports of the Commissioners of Inquiry into the state of education in Wales in 1847.
 The reports had blue covers, and were ridiculed as Brad y Llyfrau Gleision, or in English, "The Treason of the Blue Books".
 They found the education system in Wales to be in a dreadful state; they condemned the Welsh language and Nonconformist religion.
 The commissioners' report is infamously known for its description of Welsh speakers as barbaric and immoral.
 Ralph Lingen was responsible for the Blue Books of 1846.
 By contrast the Reverend Henry Longueville Jones, Her Majesty's Inspector of church schools in Wales between 1848 and 1865, led the opposition to subordination to the education department under Lingen.
 Jones's reports supported bilingual education and praised the work of many church elementary schools.
 They came under attack in Whitehall.
 Jones failed to gain full support in Wales because of his Anglicanism and his criticisms of many certified teachers.

+Liberal Nationalism

+In the late 19th and early 20th century the Liberal party was the dominant party in Wales, winning the vast majority of Welsh MPs in every election between 1880 and 1918.
+The two leading figures of Liberalism in Wales and even UK wide were Prime Ministers William Gladstone and David Lloyd George.
+Following thinkers like Richard Price, and the Welsh Methodist revival of the 18th century which was one of the most significant religious and social movements in the history of Wales, Welsh Liberalism was often viewed as radical.
+With the popularity of nonconformism in Wales, Gladstone's reforms and then Lloyd George's role in government led to the disestablishment of the Church of England in Wales in 1914.

+William Gladstone

+Despite not being born Welsh he married his Welsh wife Catherine, and lived and died in her estate in Hawarden in Flintshire, which is now the location of his library.
+He was therefore sympathetic to Welsh issues and under his premiership Wales would grow as a distinct political entity.
+In 1881 the Sunday Closing (Wales) Act was passed prohibiting the sale of alcohol on Sundays in Wales, it was the first act since the annexation of Wales which applied only to Wales.
+Following the 1881 Aberdare report, Gladstone also passed major education reform acts, founding Cardiff University and Bangor University in 1883 and 1885, and then the University of Wales in 1893 (Aberystwyth University who also formed the University of Wales had been established privately in 1872).
+He also passed the Welsh Intermediate Education Act in 1889 reforming and expanding access to secondary education in Wales.